brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 with particular chic\
 Our love for you will never perish._

-_Here's to Jesus, our cool pal\
+_Here’s to Jesus, our cool pal\
 We love his sick moves during Al.\
 A master of kazoo,\
 and piccolo, too,\
 And miss him dearly, we shall._

-_Oh, how we'll miss Kenneth Lin\
+_Oh, how we’ll miss Kenneth Lin\
-The saxophone section he's in.\
+The saxophone section he’s in.\
 A music maestro he is,\
 On the piano, what a whiz\
-When we're with him, the band always wins._
+When we’re with him, the band always wins._

 _Carlos Lopez is an awesome DJ,\
 The guitar, trumpet, and snare he did play\
-We'll miss him a lot,\
+We’ll miss him a lot,\
-We'd rather have him than not,\
+We’d rather have him than not,\
-Oh please please please don't go away._
+Oh please please please don’t go away._

 _As one of the Three Musketeers,\
-Armani's smile filled us with cheers,\
+Armani’s smile filled us with cheers,\
 To NYC he did lead us,\
 On t-bone he did please us,\
 When he leaves we will be filled with tears._